Springs in parallel

 MEDIUM

-Students often: Watch out: Apply the resistor combination rules to springs (adding in series, reciprocal in parallel).
+Wrong: Applying the resistor rules to springs (adding $k$ values in series, reciprocals in parallel).

-Instead: Springs combine the OPPOSITE way to resistors.
-Springs in parallel: k values add directly (stiffer).
+Right: Springs combine the OPPOSITE way to resistors.
+Springs in parallel: $k$ values add directly (stiffer).
 Springs in series: use the reciprocal formula (less stiff).

-Instead: Springs combine the OPPOSITE way to resistors.
-Springs in parallel: k values add directly (stiffer).
+Right: Springs combine the OPPOSITE way to resistors.
+Springs in parallel: $k$ values add directly (stiffer).
 Springs in series: use the reciprocal formula (less stiff).